01 of 20

 Balboa Park Website

 Balboa Park is close to downtown San Diego, and most easily reached by automobile.
-Save yourself a lot of trouble.
-Leave your car in the Inspiration Point lot, on the east side between Presidents Way and the Balboa Park Activity Center and take the tram, which operates seven days a week.
+You can save yourself a lot of trouble by leaving your car in the Inspiration Point lot, on the east side between Presidents Way and the Balboa Park Activity Center and take the tram, which operates seven days a week.

 Old Town Trolley Tours stops here as well as other sights, and it's a good way to get around town with driving and parking hassles.